claywahlstrom/recurringtaskboard/README.md

 # recurringtaskboard
 Recurring Task Board

-A GUI for tracking reoccurring tasks, originally written in Python for the console.
+A colored-coded GUI for tracking recurring tasks

 The database file "java-recurringtask-db.txt" follows the format below: